turanszkij/WickedEngine/README.md

 ### Graphics API:

-The default renderer is `DirectX 11` on Windows and `Vulkan` on Linux.
-There is also an optional `DirectX 12` renderer for Windows.
+The default renderer is `DirectX 12` on Windows and `Vulkan` on Linux.
+The DirectX 11 renderer is no longer available starting from version 0.57.0.
 You can specify command line arguments (without any prefix) to switch between render devices or other settings.
 Currently the list of options:
 <table>
   <tr>